Greewil/version-update-helper/README.md

 That will install vuh to `$HOME/bin` by default.

+## Configuring projects

+To configure your own project you should select one of the template.conf files and copy it to the root directory of your project as vuh.conf.

+To check that your vuh.conf file was configured properly use commands:
+- cat (VERSION_FILE_NAME) | grep "(config:TEXT_BEFORE_VERSION_CODE)" | grep '\
+'"(config:TEXT_AFTER_VERSION_CODE)"
+- echo YOUR_VERSION_EXAMPLE | grep "(config:VERSION_REG_EXP)"

+If all was configured properly the first command will return the line with your version and the second command should return you the same version as YOUR_VERSION_EXAMPLE.

 ## Usage

     Usage: vuh [-v | --version] [-h | --help] <command> [<args>]